MakeSchool-Tutorials/Tip-Calculator-Swift/P1-Getting-Started/content.md

 As for the power, here we go. _Xcode_ is an _IDE_ or _Integrated Development Environment_.
 This means it has everything you need to _develop_ _integrated_ into its _environment_.
 That is why there are so many things on the screen.

 Other than the _editor_ component located in the center of the window, there are three other sections.
 Under the `View` menu you can find `Navigators`, `Debug Area`, and `Utilities`.
-Going forward we will reference these areas as the `Navigation Area`, the `Debug Area`, and the `Utility Area`.
+Going forward we will reference these areas as the `Navigator Area`, the `Debug Area`, and the `Utility Area`.
 These areas are referenced Left to Right, where the `Debug Area` is actually under the editor and currently disabled.
 The first time you run your project, the `Debug Area` might choose to pop up.
 Let's do that now, and see what happens.

 > [action]
 >